lb930/AWS/S3 to MySQL RDS/readme.md

 ### Write the Lambda function.

 Now it's finally time to write the actual lambda function that will do the heavy lifting for us.
-Go to your Lamda function and scroll down to Function Code.
+Go to your Lambda function and scroll down to Function Code.
 Right-click on lambda_function.py and hit 'Open'.

 ![](https://raw.githubusercontent.com/lb930/AWS/main/S3%20to%20MySQL%20RDS/Screenshots/code.PNG)